laws-africa/indigo/docs/rest/public.rst

     GET /api/frbr-uri

 * Parameter ``coverpage``: should the response contain a generated coverpage?
 Use 1 for true, anything else for false.
 Default: 1.
 (HTML-only)
-* Content types: JSON, XML, HTML
+* Content types: JSON, XML, HTML, PDF, ePUB

 This returns the entire contents of an act.
 For example, the English HTML version of ``/za/act/1998/84/eng`` is available at: